wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `getAngleVortex`,`getAngleEffect`: `getAngleEntity` with pre-defined `expectedEntityTypes`
 - `getStirDirection()`: computes the direction of stirring at current point in radians.
 - `getHeatDirection()`: computes the direction of heating a vortex at current point in radians.
+- `getDerotateRate()`: computes the derotation rate at current point.
+The value is degree per distance.
+- `getTangent(minStir)`: computes a direction from the initial point that tangents to the potion path.

 ### Other information Extractions